Nkfree/-TES3MP-Morrowind-Rebirth-Gates-Fixed/README.md

 ## Installation

-1. Download the ```Morrowind Rebirth TES3MP Gates.esp``` and load it AFTER ```Morrowind Rebirth [Main].esp``` [What this esp does is: a) remove original gate script from affected gates
+1. Download the ```Morrowind Rebirth TES3MP Gates.esp``` and load it AFTER ```Morrowind Rebirth [Main].esp```

-                        b) replace it with custom one (edited version of original to fit the needs of TES3MP)]
+  What this esp does is: a) remove original gate script from affected gates; b) replace it with custom one (edited version of original to fit the needs of TES3MP)

 2. Download the ```main.lua``` from ```MR_Rebirth_Gates``` folder and put it in */server/scripts/custom/MR_Rebirth_Gates/*